Vendors and their Products

 and work to interest new customers in their products.

 Fridays are extra special.
-From 8 am - 4 pm enjoy unique products such as barbequed mild or spicy sausages, buffalo burgers, and fresh brewed organic coffee.
+From 8 am - 4 pm enjoy unique products such as barbequed mild or spicy sausages, buffalo burgers (now provided with a smile from Val Flewelling and her family), and fresh brewed organic coffee.

 Our HistoryUnder the direction of its founding members, Wendell Bull, Carolyn and Allan VanDine, and Ellen Helmuth, the Carleton County Farm Market Committee, held its first market day on July 7, 1973.
 Eight vendors occupied the stalls under Connell Park grandstand.
 As it became evident that the demand of the customers was exceeding the supply, the Market’s size quickly grew to 35 vendors within a month’s time.
 When the weather grew colder, the Market moved to the basement of the Fish & Wildlife Building for the fall, closing for winter at the end of December.
 For five years the Farm Market location continued to change but the amount of vendors steadily increased, eventually numbering 40, enabling a year-round market to be established under the name of the Woodstock Farm Market Co-op Ltd. By 1990, the Woodstock Farm Market was looking for a permanent location and was offered a piece of land, by the town, on which to construct a permanent building.
 With financing from the provincial government, the Farm Market moved into its new home at the end of King Street.
 Friday was the exclusive Farm Market day until its transformation to a six-day market in 2007.
 Despite having to compete with larger supermarkets invading the town, the Woodstock Farm Market has remained a popular breeding ground for culture, friendship and above all else, locally grown products.